Manisha Ganguly: Reporting on the Gaza war

+WhatsApp vulnerability

+In January 2017, as a freelancer, Ganguly wrote a Guardian article reporting on research by security experts that claimed that a WhatsApp design feature could allow encrypted messages to be re-sent under certain conditions, which they described as a potential “backdoor.”
+The report discussed WhatsApp’s Signal protocol implementation, particularly a mechanism that re-encrypts undelivered messages when users change devices or are offline.
+The Guardian removed the “backdoor” wording from the headline within eight hours of initial publication online.
+A later internal review by readers’ editor Paul Chadwick found the research overstated the security threat, but noted the feature itself deserved scrutiny due to WhatsApp’s large user base.

 Academic work and teaching

 She holds a PhD titled "Future of Investigative Journalism: The Age of Automation, A.I. & Open-Source Intelligence (OSINT)" from the University of Westminster, where she has also taught.
-It is the first PhD in OSINT mapping the impact on investigative journalism.
-Ganguly's research also focussed on incidences of PTSD and the mental health impact of looking at graphic violence in OSINT investigations in war zones.
-Her doctoral thesis was shortlisted for outstanding research in the fields of media, communication, and cultural studies.
+According to Ganguly, it is the first PhD in OSINT mapping the impact on investigative journalism.
+Ganguly's research also focused on incidences of PTSD and the mental health impact of looking at graphic violence in OSINT investigations in war zones.
+Her doctoral thesis was shortlisted for "outstanding research" in the fields of media, communication, and cultural studies.

 She has delivered talks and taught on OSINT and investigative methods at international universities and professional forums.
+In 2026, she was appointed honorary Senior Research Fellow by City St George's, University of London.

 Media appearances

 Ganguly has been interviewed and profiled by a range of independent media organisations.
-In 2021, she was named in Forbes’ “30 Under 30” Europe for Media & Marketing.
+In 2021, she was named in Forbes "30 Under 30" Europe for Media & Marketing.

 Additional media coverage includes features in El Mundo, ARTE, L'Orient Le Jour, BBC Outside Source, the Reuters Institute for the Study of Journalism, L'Orient Le Jour, Scoop, Marie Claire, La Repubblica, Monocle Radio', tGlobal Investigative Journalism Network', and Coalition for Women in Journalism.
 She also participated in a Bellingcat event on OSINT in 2022.

 Ganguly is a vocal proponent of women's representation and diversity in the OSINT space and investigative journalism.